Skip to content

 hs.hotkey.getHotkeys()

-Look for entries with “shrink_main” and “expand_main” (ratio) and “inc_nmaster” and “dec_nmaster”.
+Look for entries with increase_main_ratio and decrease_main_ratio (ratio) and increase_main_count and decrease_main_count.
 If they’re missing, check your bindHotkeys configuration.

 Test scenarios

-1. Ratio adjustment: Ctrl+Alt+H shrinks master, Ctrl+Alt+L expands it
+1. Ratio adjustment: Ctrl+Alt+- shrinks main area, Ctrl+Alt+= expands it

 3. Edge cases: Test with 1, 2, 5, and 10 windows